neutrofoton/blog/_posts/2016-03-05-json-serializer.markdown

 excerpt_separator:  <!--more-->
 ---

-<code>Json or JavaScript Object Notation, is a text-based open standard designed for human-readable data interchange.
+*Json or JavaScript Object Notation, is a text-based open standard designed for human-readable data interchange.
 It is derived from the JavaScript scripting language for representing simple data structures and associative arrays, called objects.
-Despite its relationship to JavaScript, it is language-independent, with parsers available for many languages [wikipedia]</code>
+Despite its relationship to JavaScript, it is language-independent, with parsers available for many languages [wikipedia]*

 In this post will talk about Json serialize/deserialize with Data Contract Serializer and <a href="http://json.codeplex.com/">Json.Net</a> library.